Hydrofluoric Acid is classed as a hazardous substance, therefore the Control of Substances Hazardous to Health Regulations 2005 must be complied with.

 - If the SSW requires the use of half or full-face respirators the user must have been quantitatively face-fit tested on the particular respirator type (make and model) and a pass certificate obtained before commencing work with HF

 - Ensure that there is a stocked first aid kit available either in the laboratory where HF is used or immediately outside; also ensure that the kit contains calcium gluconate gel.
-Detailed first aid guidance is available in HSE's guidance leaflet `Hydrofluoric Acid Poisoning'(2), it may be prudent to ensure that a copy of this leaflet is also held in the first aid kit
+Detailed first aid guidance is available in National Poison Unit/HSE's joint guidance leaflet `HFguidance', it may be prudent to ensure that a copy of this leaflet is also held in the first aid kit

 - Ensure all relevant personnel are aware of the procedures to take in case of emergency